Are 30,000 children really ‘trafficked’ in South Africa every year? The claim exaggerates the problemComments 6

 The conflation of sex work and human trafficking

 The sex work industry and human trafficking are often presented as linked and interdependent.
-In August this year, South Africa’s deputy minister for home affairs, Fatima Chohan, argued against the legalisation of sex work saying: “Here again the onslaught in the name of human rights takes the form of calls for the legalisation of prostitution as if this is a benign practice which holds all promise for the attainment of the total emancipation of women.
+In August 2013, South Africa’s deputy minister for home affairs, Fatima Chohan, argued against the legalisation of sex work saying: “Here again the onslaught in the name of human rights takes the form of calls for the legalisation of prostitution as if this is a benign practice which holds all promise for the attainment of the total emancipation of women.
 Nothing in these debates record the indignity, degradation and disgrace suffered by women and children who are trafficked in the so-called ‘trade’.”

 This may be true but the reality is that there is little tangible evidence available that human trafficking within South Africa plays a large part in the sex trade.